Tripleurospermum inodorum

-Tripleurospermum inodorum, common names scentless false mayweed, scentless mayweed, scentless chamomile, wild chamomile, mayweed, false chamomile, and Baldr's brow, is the type species of Tripleurospermum.
-This plant is native to Eurasia and North Africa, and introduced to North America, where it is commonly found in fields, fallow land and gardens.
+Tripleurospermum inodorum, common names scentless false mayweed, scentless mayweed, scentless chamomile, and Baldr's brow, is the type species of Tripleurospermum.
+This plant is native to Eurasia, and introduced to North America, where it is commonly found in fields, fallow land and gardens.

+Description

+The species may grow to be 20–80 cm in height.
+It is usually 1-stemmed, with the stem erect–ascending, branching, glabrous, green.
+Stems are single, erect, branched in the upper plant, weakly ridged or lined, hairless though sparsely hairy when young.